Why is water management work becoming more and more expensive?

 • Water authorities treat wastewater from households and businesses.

-• Water boards contribute to sufficient water in every season.
+• Water authorities contribute to sufficient water in every season.

 After all, none of us want too much water, and certainly not too little.